Get the help you need right now 855-900-8437 Get Help Now

 When your family member enters treatment, it is time to focus on the recovery ahead first and foremost.
 During the first 72 hours after admission, communication with friends and family is restricted, which is a standard practice in residential psychiatric and rehabilitation facilities.
 The purpose of this period is to protect your loved one from the stressors of the outside world, such as relationships, work, bills, etc. These distractions can interfere with the individual’s initial clinical assessment and adjustment to the treatment milieu.
 Your loved one will be quickly embraced by his/her peers and a caring staff.
 If your family member has signed a release of information (ROI) for you, you are always welcome to call the staff for updates as needed.

 All patients meet with our family therapist to explore how their support system back home can be integrated into their recovery.
-The Center of Excellence utilizes a HIPPA compliant video platform to include spouses and/or family in the patient’s treatment experience, as clinically indicated.
-During family counseling sessions, the patient and family therapist call the identified family member or support person to provide an updateon the patient’s progress, explore concerns and discuss the future.
-If a family member chooses to visit the patient on campus, an inperson family therapy session may be arranged.
+The Center of Excellence utilizes a HIPAA-compliant video platform to include spouses and/or family in the patient’s treatment experience, as clinically indicated.
+During family counseling sessions, the patient and family therapist call the identified family member or support person to provide an update on the patient’s progress, explore concerns and discuss the future.

 Deciding to leave home for treatment is a big step and very personal decision for your loved one.
 Sharing that decision with others is both a personal and family decision.
 Before your loved one leaves for treatment, you are encouraged to discuss this decision together.
 Your loved one may want to defer disclosing his/her experience with others until later in the recovery process.